Spring, Seasonality, and the Way We Come Back to Ourselves

 And if you’re ready to go deeper, to understand how your unique genetics, digestion, and stage of life shape your response to food, then this is also the bridge into working with me through Genomic Living.
 There, we translate science into daily living in a way that feels personal, sustainable, and grounded.

-Spring is an ideal time to begin that kind of work.
+Spring is an ideal time to begin that kind of investigation.

 Spring, In the End

-When I look at life in patterns, I see every chapter and new season has taught me a lot of the same things:
+When I look at life in patterns, I see how every chapter and new season has taught me many of the same things:

 Live seasonally.